Whaam!: Description

 Whaam! depicts a fighter aircraft in the left panel firing a rocket into an enemy plane in the right panel, which disintegrates in a vivid red-and-yellow explosion.
 The cartoon style is emphasized by the use of the onomatopoeic lettering "WHAAM!" in the right panel, and a yellow-boxed caption with black lettering at the top of the left panel.
 The textual exclamation "WHAAM!" can be considered the graphic equivalent of a sound effect.
 This was to become a characteristic of his work—like others of his onomatopoeic paintings that contain exclamations such as Bratatat! and Varoom!

 Whaam! is one of Lichtenstein's series of war images, typically combining vibrant colors with an expressive narrative.
 Whaam! is very large, measuring 1.7 m × 4.0 m (5 ft 7 in × 13 ft 4 in).
 It is less abstract than As I Opened Fire, another of his war scenes.
 Lichtenstein employs his usual comic-book style: stereotyped imagery in bright primary colors with black outlines, coupled with imitations of mechanical printer's Ben-Day dots.
 The use of these dots, which were invented by Benjamin Day to simulate color variations and shading, are considered Lichtenstein's "signature method".
 Whaam! departs from Lichtenstein's earlier diptychs such as Step-on-Can with Leg and Like New, in that the panels are not two variations of the same image.

 Cropped and edited portion of Drawing for 'Whaam!
 (1963).
-Lichtenstein marked sections of "Drawing" with color notations for the final work, such as the "w" for white in the above titular letters.
+Lichtenstein marked sections with color notations, such as "w" for white.

-Same portion of finished work, Whaam!, but the planned white letters were yellow, as rendered above.
+The planned white letters were yellow in the finished work.

 Although Lichtenstein strove to remain faithful to the source images, he constructed his paintings in a traditional manner, starting with a sketch which he adjusted to improve the composition and then projected on to a canvas to make the finished painting.
 In the case of Whaam!, the sketch is on two pieces of paper, and the finished work is painted with Magna acrylic and oil paint on canvas.
 Although the transformation from a single-panel conception into a diptych painting occurred during the initial sketch, the final work varies from the sketch in several ways.
 The sketch suggests that the "WHAAM!" motif would be colored white, although it is yellow in the finished work.
 Lichtenstein enlarged the main graphical subject of each panel (the plane on the left and the flames on the right), bringing them closer together as a result.

 Lichtenstein built up the image with multiple layers of paint.
 The paint was applied using a scrub brush and handmade metal screen to produce Ben-Day dots via a process that left physical evidence behind.
 The Ben-Day dots technique enabled Lichtenstein to give his works a mechanically reproduced feel.
 Lichtenstein said that the work is "supposed to look like a fake, and it achieves that, I think".